arre-adi/Rupaywise/README.md

-# Rupiyawise
+# Rupaywise

 ##  About the App

-Rupiyawise is a comprehensive mobile app designed to revolutionize your financial management experience.
-With powerful features and an intuitive interface, Rupiyawise helps you:
+Rupaywise is a comprehensive mobile app designed to revolutionize your financial management experience.
+With powerful features and an intuitive interface, Rupaywise helps you:

 -  Track your finances effortlessly
 -  Segregate and group expenses for easier understanding